martinmphil/ronda_reade/docs/tasks.md

 ## Backlog (Future Tasks)
 *These are important tasks that can be prioritised and refined as the core application takes shape.*
+*   **Abort button:** Allow the user to interrupt the text-to-speech conversion process.
 *   **Error Handling:** Implement the specific validation rules from `requirements.md`.
 *   **Acceptance criteria :** Implement remaining unfulfilled requirements from `requirements.md`.
 *   **Configuration:** Add configuration for default directories, etc.